wasp-lang/wasp/waspc/README.md

 Tests are normally split in files of course, so we need to import those all the way up to the main test file, however we organize our test groups/trees.

-In order to avoid need for manual organization and importing of test files described above, we are using [tasty-discover](https://hackage.haskell.org/package/tasty-discover) which does this for us.
+In order to avoid the need for manual organization and importing of test files described above, we are using [tasty-discover](https://hackage.haskell.org/package/tasty-discover) which does this for us.
 It automatically detects files containing tests and organizes them for us into a test tree (and also takes care of importing).
 This means we only need to create a file, write tests in it and that is it.
 Test functions however do need to be prefixed with special prefix to indicate which type of test are they: spec_ for Hspec, prop_ for QuickCheck and similar.